-This pre-season warm-up course is 5 full guided days with 7 nights half-board hotel accommodation.
+This pre-season warm-up course is 4 full guided days with 5 nights of half-board hotel accommodation.

 Great skiing in Chamonix, THE mecca for any serious off-piste skier.
 The resort is renowned for its snow-sure, high altitude off-piste skiing combined with stunning mountain scenery.
 The off-piste terrain is extensive and ideal for adventurous skiers looking to improve their off-piste skiing skills whilst taking in the atmosphere of the amazing Mont Blanc massif that towers above Chamonix.

 The focus of this course is on refreshing your off-piste skills and warming up ahead of the coming winter.
 Depending on conditions it may also include sessions on avalanche safety, transceiver use and ski touring equipment and techniques.

 Chamonix is one of the very best places to ski off-piste in the Alps and this course is ideal for off-piste skiers looking to find their off-piste mojo, to get the season started with a bang!